rphln/Swordsong/mechanics.md

 ## Classes

 A character class determines what they can do and how they fare in combat.
+Each class also has a talent — an ability that activates before the first turn if a character of that class is designated as their team’s supporter.

   - Ranged characters can only target units that are exactly two tiles away from them.
 They can move up to three tiles per turn.

   - Melee characters can only target units that are exactly one tile away from them.
 They can move up to five tiles per turn.

-Each class confers a talent — an ability that activates before the first turn if a character of that class is designated as their team’s leader.
-Having talents bound to classes — as opposed to characters — should provide a small disincentive in terms of flexibility when stacking many characters of the same class in a team.

 | Class      | Ranged? | Power  | Armor  | Talent                                      |
 | ---------- | ------- | ------ | ------ | ------------------------------------------- |